'One person is too many': Tulsa shoe repairman found dead under east Tulsa overpass after days of frigid weather

 “When his mental capacity started going, that’s what he reverted to,” she said.
 “He connected with them.”

 Despite his many issues, Nelson struggled to get help.
-He didn’t want to be a burden to anyone, Loeza said, and he was stubborn in his pride.
+He didn’t want to be a burden to anyone, Loeza said, and he was pridefully stubborn.

-In the days following his death, Loeza said her primary focus is finding the money to bury him, but afterward, it will be policy.
+In the days following his death, Loeza said her primary focus is finding the money to bury him.
+But afterward, it will be working on policy.

 “When temperatures get so low, we shouldn’t give (people) that right,” she said of individuals choosing to go without shelter.
 “What gives them that frame of mind to make them think that they’re capable of surviving those temperatures?

-If we’re not keeping our dogs out there …how are we allowing people to stay out there?
+“If we’re not keeping our dogs out there, … how are we allowing people to stay out there?
 How is that legal?

 “One person is too many.
 Two is too many.
 These two individuals are not going to die in vain.”